Narayana108/vedic_knowledge/an_introduction_to_nimbark_sampraday.md

 -----
 ### Shri Shrinivasacharyaji Maharaj (5th)
 Shri Shrinivasacharyaji Maharaj, the foremost disciple of Shri Nimbarkacharya, who wrote a masterly analysis of the Vedanta Parijata Sourabh, composed by his Guru, named `Vedanta Koustubh Bhashya`.

-The Brihadbhashya Vedanta on the Brahma Sutras produced by you  is well known as  "Kaustubha" There are many other works besides this, of which only the '' Laghustavaraja ' gets, other-famous decisions, Parijat Saurabh Bhashya, Rahasya Prabandha, Kathopanishad Bhashya etc. are unavailable.
+There are many other holy works besides this, of which only `Laghustavaraja` is also well known work. `Parijat Saurabh Bhashya`, `Rahasya Prabandha`, `Kathopanishad Bhashya` etc. are unavailable.

 -----
 ### Shri Purushottamacharyaji (7th)
-The `Vedanta Kamadhenu Dashashloki` composed by Shri Nimbarkacharya was further explained by Acharya Shri Purushottamacharyaji, under the name of `Vedanta Ratna Manjusha` , which is well respected.
+The `Vedanta Kamadhenu Dashashloki` composed by Shri Nimbarkacharya was further explained by Acharya Shri Purushottamacharyaji, under the name of `Vedanta Ratna Manjusha`, which is one of his well respected works.
-You find many texts written by Shri.
-Among them, the detailed commentary on " Vedanta Kamadhenu Dasashloki " is your well-known work " Vedantaratnamanjusha" His detailed character is mentioned in the preface to Vedantaratnamanjusha.
-Patotsav is held on Chaitra Shukla 6 (Sixth) .

 -----
 ### Shri KeshavKashmiri Bhattacharyaji Maharaj (33rd)(Around 1420-1490)
-Your status is believed to be 13th century.
-You had done Digvijay many times by visiting India.
-The adjective " Kashmiri " became famous with your name due to more residence in Kashmir .
-In Kashmir itself, you wrote "Kaustubh Prabha" on Vedanta sutras.Wrote a detailed commentary called Ujjain and after staying for a few days in Ujjain wrote " Tattva-  prakashika --  a commentary" on Shrimad Bhagvad Gita , was also written in Bhagwat, but only the reference of " Veda Stuti " is available in it.
-Similarly, you also have a book named "Kram -Deepika"  , in which the rituals are described in a systematic manner.
-You also have a detailed Sanskrit commentary on Shrimad Bhagavad Gita and Upanishads.
-Your Patotsav is celebrated on Jyeshtha Shukla Chaturthi .
+He was renowned scholar through out india and was also known as Digvijay (Who is victorious over everyone) by being victorias in his debates throughout India.

-Shri KeshavKashmiri Bhattacharyaji Maharaj elaborated on the Vedanta Koustubh Bhashya in his well received work titled, PRABHAVRITTI.
-This acharya’s work named KRAMDIPIKA on Tantra is very famous.
+Shri KeshavKashmiri Bhattacharyaji Maharaj elaborated on the `Vedanta Koustubh Bhashya` Sri Nimbark Acharya's commentary on Vedanta Sutras, in His well received work titled, `Prabhavritti` or `Vedanta Kaustubh Prabhavritti`.

+This acharya’s work named `Kramdipika` on Tantra is very famous.
+Maharaji also wrote a commentary on the Bhagavad Gita titled `Tattva Prakashika`.

 He is also known for defeating the purpose of the YANTRA placed by Yavan Kaji at the Vishram Ghat in Mathura, by using his own Yantra, thus upholding the Hindu Culture and also the Vedic Vaishnava Sampradayas.

 <img src="images/nimbark/vishram_ghat.jpg" width=20% height=20%>

 Viśhrām Ghāṭ in Vṛindāvan, the headquarters of the Nimbārka Sampradāya from the time of Śhrī Keśhavakāśhmīri Bhaṭṭāchārya (1400’s) until the 1560’s, when Jagadguru Swāmī Paraśhurāma Devāchārya relocated it to Salemabād, Ajmer, in Rajasthan.
-ARUN MISRA

 -----
 <img src="images/nimbark/sri_bhatta_dev.jpg" width=15% height=15%>

-### Swami Sri Sribhatta Devāchārya (Around 1440-1520)
+### Swami Sri Sribhatta Devāchārya (34th)(Around 1440-1520)

 It is said the he was the first-ever author to compose Vāṇī poetry in Braj Bhāṣhā.
 This Vani is called `Yugala Shataka`.

 -----
 ### Sri Hari Vyas Dev Acharya (35th)(Around 1470-1540)
 One of the most important Acarya's in the sampraday is Sri Hari Vyas Deva Acharyaji.
-He spread the nimbark sampraday at large with is 12 main disciples.
+He spread the nimbark sampraday at large with his 12 main disciples.

 He too has many texts composed in Sanskrit and Vrajbhasha.
 Among them `Siddhanta Ratnanjali` in Sanskrit is the most famous.
 This book is in the form of interpretation of `Vedanta Kamadhenu Dashashloki` by Shri Nimbark Acharya. `Mahavani` is the main text in Vrajbhasha .
 This rasa is considered the best among the scriptures.
 This Mahavani is like a great commentary of `Sri Yugal Shatak` by Shri Bhattadevacharyaji.